pablo-git8/AirlineDataHub/README.md

 - **ER Diagram and Database Schema**: Visual representations of the data model and database schema are available in `ER_diagram.jpg` and `db_schema.pdf`, respectively.

 - **Project Overview**: For a comprehensive overview of the project, including its goals, methodologies, and technologies used, check out `project_overview.md`.

+## Docker and Docker Compose (Optional)
+If you prefer to use Docker, ensure Docker and Docker Compose are installed.

+To build the Docker image for running the pipeline, follow these steps:

+  1. Navigate to the root of the repository where the `docker` directory is located:

+    ```bash
+    cd path/to/AirlineDataHub
+    ```

+  2. Create a .env file that contains all the necessary environment variables (check `.env.example` file for guidance)

+  3. Build the Docker image using the Dockerfile in the `docker` directory.
+Replace `airlinedatahub-image` with a name of your choice for the Docker image:

+    ```bash
+    docker build -f docker/Dockerfile -t airlinedatahub-image .
+    ```

+  4. Once the Docker image is built, you can run the container using the following command.
+This will execute the pipeline script within the container as specified in the Dockerfile's `CMD` instruction.

+    ```bash
+    docker run --env-file /path/to/your/.env airlinedatahub-image
+    ```

+  5. For running it with Docker Compose, simply run:

+    ```bash
+    docker-compose up --build
+    ```

 ## License
 `AirlineDataHub` is released under the [MIT License](LICENSE).